multani/gcp-changelog/content/bigquery/index.md

 and security requirements.
 This includes an option to disable AI suggestions during a migration.
 This feature is in [Preview](https://cloud.google.com/products/#product-launch-stages).

-### Feature

-The local download limit for [exported query results](https://docs.cloud.google.com/bigquery/docs/export-file) has increased from 10MB to 1GB.
-This feature is [generally available](https://cloud.google.com/products/#product-launch-stages)
-(GA).

 ---
 ## 2025-10-31